 "First, the client understands that I intend to enter into a mutually beneficial relationship – not a dictatorship.
 I'm there to bring flesh to their vision, with their guidance.
 But I'm not a doormat, and in order to bring about the best outcome, we need to respect each other's skill sets and worth.

 "If you communicate this part in the right way, this won't offend good clients.
 In fact, most will appreciate this as a mark of one professional to another – but it will bring out red flags in egotistical prima-donna types."

-While you can't escape difficult clients either way, working in a studio does allow you to flourish in creative collaboration; gaining constructive criticism and building friendships to ensure you produce the best work possible.
+While you can't escape difficult clients either way, working in a studio does allow you to flourish in creative collaboration.
+Gaining constructive criticism and building friendships in a studio environment can help you to produce the best work possible.

 "Freelance life is great in many ways – oh, how I miss 11am starts! – but there's nothing like working with a group of friends to inspire you and make every day exciting," continues Canavan.

 Weta concept artist Christian Pearce couldn’t agree more.
 "I love the people and all the interesting stuff that happens here," he says.